 Due to wear, the hood latch on your Honda may not lock the hood properly.
 To fix this problem, the first thing that you should do is spray lithium grease on the latch itself.
 Spray lithium grease on the latch and keep it lubricated for an extended period.

 Other possibilities are that the latch itself on your Honda is misaligned.
 Loosen the latch bolts and move the latch up slightly.
 This may allow the hood to close properly.
-If the hood is adjusted incorrectly, especially after the accident, it can be difficult to get it open or close properly.
+If the hood is adjusted incorrectly, especially after the accident, getting it open or closed properly can be difficult.

 To fix this problem, look for rubber adjustment screws at the corners of the hood.
 These are designed to keep the hood from vibrating too much and properly aligned.
 They can easily be adjusted by twisting, and you will notice how they move up and down.